DRESS CODE POLICIES

 Physical Education Uniform

-The PE uniform must be purchased from MACA and consists of a MACA gray PE t-shirt, MACA navy blue PE shorts, and a MACA sweatshirt (navy crew or hoodie with lion).
-Students must also wear tennis shoes and white socks.
+MACA navy blue PE shorts, and a MACA sweatshirt.
+Students must also wear tennis shoes and socks.
+Socks must

 Dress Down Days

-- appropriate shirts (no inappropriate slogans or pictures; no tank tops)
+● appropriate shirts (no inappropriate, political, or divisive slogans or pictures; no tank tops)

-- Shorts must be mid-thigh in length (acceptable through October 31 and after March 31).
+● shorts that are mid-thigh in length (acceptable through October 31 and after March 31)

-- Casual shoes (please remember normal school activities will take place, such as recess, PE, etc.).
+● closed-toe, casual shoes (Please remember normal school activities will take place, such as recess, PE,

-- Sweatshirts (no inappropriate slogans or pictures) and sweaters
+● sweatshirts (no inappropriate, political, or divisive slogans or pictures) and sweaters